ckampfe/russ/README.md

   note that on linux, you will need these system dependencies as well, for example:
 $ sudo apt update && sudo apt install libxcb-shape0-dev libxcb-xfixes0-dev
-$ russ
+$ russ read
 ```

-**Note** that on its first run with no arguments, `russ` creates a SQLite database file called `feeds.db` to store RSS/Atom feeds in a location of its choosing.
+**Note** that on its first run with no arguments, `russ read` creates a SQLite database file called `feeds.db` to store RSS/Atom feeds in a location of its choosing.
 If you wish to override this, you can pass a path with the `-d` option, like `russ -d /your/database/location/my_feeds.db`.
 If you use a custom database location, you will need to pass the `-d` option every time you invoke `russ`.
 See the help with `russ -h` for more information about where `russ` will store the `feeds.db` database by default on your platform.

 I do not currently publish binary releases, but that may change if someone is interested in that.